leandroromn/XCFrameworks.Example/README.md

 A simple example to demonstrate how use XCFrameworks and generate them from a Makefile using a terminal.

+The purpose of this text is to create an alternative to modularize an iOS Application, prevent Xcode to rebuild frameworks multiple times without necessity and reduce the build time.

+**If you have no problems with build time or large/heavy projects, this text will probably not help you.**

 ## Generating frameworks
 To generate the XCFrameworks for main project, run the following command at the root of the project in your terminal:
 ```